lonnieezell/Bonfire/bonfire/docs/start_here/installation.md

 It is possible to set the server's environment by defining a server variable.
 For example, on an Apache server, you can create a `.conf` file containing the command `SetEnv CI_ENV production` (or add the command to your site's existing `.conf` file), which, when enabled, will tell Bonfire that it is running on the production server, and the configuration (e.g. `error_reporting`) will change accordingly.

+Due to changes in CodeIgniter, you will also need to add a value for the `base_url` in `application/config/config.php`.
+This must match the URI you're trying to access Bonfire from.
+For example, `http://bonfire.dev`.

 ## Write Permissions